truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 2 full years of cleaned data spanning 1 October 2018 through 30 September 2020 in the
 `data/release_2020_Oct_include_subregions/` directory.
 Details of both updates can be found in README files at the paths above.

+### 2019 release
+The raw data were queried from the EIA database on September 10, 2019 and spans from their initial data entries on 2015-07-01 05:00:00 UTC to 2019-08-31 23:00:00 UTC.
+The first day of data has been removed because of significant reporting inconsistencies.
+The data span exactly 4 years, from the start of 2 July 2015 through the end of 1 July 2019.

 ## Overview and Citation
 The raw hourly electricity demand data queried from the U.S. Energy Information Administration (EIA) show 2.2% of hourly values are missing based